The Brooklyn Ghost

 When the family began to lose sleep, and the phantom ding-dong-ditcher wasn’t showing any signs of letting up, the Smith family persuaded the police to investigate.

-A captain and a detective visited the home, but they, too, were unable to determine what was going on.
+A captain and a detective visited the home, but they, too, could not determine what was going on.
 On one of the nights that law enforcement was at the home, a brick flew in through the dining room window.
 The officers swore no one was outside when the brick came crashing into the home.

 The police searched the home for hidden wires, suspecting a hoax, but their search was in vain.

-At first, Smith stated that he was skeptical that the strange happenings were ‘supernatural,’ but he soon became convinced that ghosts must be the cause.
+At first, Smith stated that he was skeptical that the strange happenings were otherworldly,’ but he soon became convinced that ghosts must be behind the unexplained activity.

-At this point, 136 Clinton Avenue had become a local celebrity, and the home was inundated with people hoping to catch a glimpse of the activity.
+By this point, 136 Clinton Avenue had become an attraction and was inundated with people hoping to catch a glimpse of the activity.
 Folks were begging for access to the home for seances and investigations.
 Smith wasn’t having any of it; he did not want to allow strangers into his home and stated that ‘we consider ourselves perfectly able to take care of any ghost that comes along.’

-However, that did not stop onlookers.
-Some even conducted ‘semi-seances’ from the sidewalk of the home.
-Police even had to periodically disperse the crowds, and at one point, an officer was bitten on the fingers by ‘one powerful German who refused to move.’
+However, that did not deter visitors.
+Some went as far as to conduct ‘semi-seances’ from the home’s sidewalk.
+Police even had to disperse the crowds periodically, and at one point, an officer was bitten on the fingers by ‘one powerful German who refused to move.’

 So, what caused the haunting?
 One explanation suggested by locals was that a lawyer had allegedly committed suicide in the home.
-Perhaps he was responsible for the disturbances.
+It was believed the beleaguered spirit remained trapped in the home where he took his last breath.

-In a follow-up article on December 21st, 1878, The New York Times stated that Smith had finally solved his problem — he determined that the devil himself was causing the commotion.
+In a follow-up article on December 21st, 1878, The New York Times stated that Smith had finally solved his problem.
+It was determined that the devil himself was causing the commotion.
 When he prayed over his home, the activity stopped altogether.

-The police were not prepared the accept the devil hypothesis but were ‘ready to swear that they have heard and seen the startling demonstrations, and they are morally certain that it is beyond all human probability that any earthly hands pulled the bell, pounded on the doors, or threw the brick through the dining room window.’
+The police were not prepared to accept the devil hypothesis.
+Still, they were ‘ready to swear that they have heard and seen the startling demonstrations, and they are morally certain that it is beyond all human probability that any earthly hands pulled the bell, pounded on the doors, or threw the brick through the dining room window.’

 ‘Knew He Was Becoming Insane’